 Council Customer Service Centres

-Scenic Rim Regional Council Customer Service Centres at Beaudesert, Boonah and Mount Tamborine will reopen on Moday 25 May.
+Scenic Rim Regional Council Customer Service Centres at Beaudesert, Boonah and Tamborine Mountain reopened on Moday 25 May.
 To keep everyone safe while visiting the centres, Council has arranged the following:

 - Sneeze guards have been installed

 - Floor decals to indicate safe distancing have been installed

 - There will be a maximum number of five customers permitted in our Beaudesert Administration Centre at one time, two at Boonah Customer Service Centre and one at Tamborine Mountain Customer Service Centre.

 There are many other ways that Council can help the community without face-to-face interaction:

 - Call our Administration and Customer Service Centres from Monday to Friday from 8.30am - 4.30pm by telephone: 07 5540 5111

 - Non-urgent enquiries can be emailed to email@example.com or posted to Council's Beaudesert office - PO Box 25 Beaudesert